llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 OpenMP is as follows:

 * `acc data` -> `omp target data`
+* *exp* `present` is translated according to the `-fopenacc-present-omp=KIND` command-line option:
+    * `KIND` is one of:
+        * `present` (default):
+            * *exp* `present` -> *exp* `map` with a `present,alloc`
+              map type.
+        * `alloc`:
+            * *exp* `present` -> *exp* `map` with an `alloc` map type.
+    * Notes:
+        * See the discussion of the `present` clause under "Supported Features" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.
+        * Clacc does not currently support translating `present` to calls to `omp_target_is_present` for the following reasons:
+            * `omp_target_is_present` is fine for checking that data is present when the data is a single byte.
+However, it does not provide a means to check a range of *N* bytes without requiring O(*N*) calls.
+Checking for just the first and last bytes would be O(1), but that would not handle some cases where the first and last byte are part of multiple, separate, possibly non-contiguous subarrays.
+            * A runtime error must be triggered when data is not present.
+However, we are not aware of any OpenMP 5.0 API for triggering a runtime error.  `fprintf`, `stderr`, and `abort` might provide an obvious mechanism, but that might not be how other runtime errors are handled by every OpenMP runtime that might be used by every OpenMP compiler.
+Do they print to `stderr`, a log, or both?
+Does the runtime need to be shut down somehow before `abort`?
+Moreover, there are plans to introduce a runtime-error handling extension to the OpenACC Profiling Interface, but there's no obvious way for it to intercept calls to `fprintf` and `abort`.
+            * Clacc would need to insert either includes of headers like `stdio.h` and `omp.h` or at least local declarations of symbols like `omp_target_is_present`, `omp_get_default_device`, `fprintf`, `stderr`, and `abort`.
+Either way, such symbols could potentially conflict with user-defined symbols or preprocessor macro definitions.
+            * We will reconsider adding support for such a translation if there is user demand, but we suspect the likelihood that OpenMP TR8's `present` map type modifier will be standardized means this option is likely not worthwhile.
 * *exp* `copy` -> *exp* `map` with a `tofrom` map type.
 * *exp* `copyin` -> *exp* `map` with a `to` map type.
 * *exp* `copyout` -> *exp* `map` with a `from` map type.